-Marcia Hurst, a member of the MHPRA, is opening her garden for charity under the National Gardens Scheme on the two dates above.
+Marcia Hurst, a member of the MHPRA, opened her garden for charity under the National Gardens Scheme on the two dates above.

 SHY ELVIS at St Mary’s Church Hall on Friday 15 November 2013

 SHY ELVIS was back in Acton by popular demand at St.Mary’s Church Hall, 1 The Mount, W3 9NW (next to Morrisons).

 MHPRA member Bert Routledge put on this fundraising evening, with all proceeds going to St.Mary’s to help continue the good work they do for the community.”
 See this poster.